-Oak Park is a decidedly white-collar town, with fully 93.94% of the workforce employed in white-collar jobs, well above the national average.
+Oak Park is a decidedly white-collar town, with fully 94.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Oak Park is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Oak Park who work in management occupations (16.09%), sales jobs (13.44%), and office and administrative support (8.92%).
+There are especially a lot of people living in Oak Park who work in management occupations (18.13%), sales jobs (13.66%), and business and financial occupations (8.07%).

 Also of interest is that Oak Park has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Oak Park telecommute to their jobs.
+Overall, about 10.83% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Oak Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Oak Park’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Oak Park is a very ethnically-diverse town.
 The people who call Oak Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Park include Italian, Irish, English, and Russian.
+Important ancestries of people in Oak Park include Irish, Italian, English, and French .